Henri Cleutin: Regency and Reformation

-When Guise became Regent of Scotland on 12 April 1554, d'Oisel rode with her from Holyroodhouse to the Tolbooth to collect the sword, scepter and crown from Arran.
-Cleutin is said to have placed the crown on her head and gave her the sword and sceptre, in a ceremony akin to a coronation.
+According to some accounts, when Mary of Guise became Regent of Scotland on 12 April 1554, Cleutin rode with her from Holyroodhouse to the Tolbooth to collect the sword, scepter and crown from Arran.
+Cleutin is said to have placed the crown on her head and given her the sword and sceptre, in a ceremony akin to a coronation, although in his own letter describing the day to Antoine de Noailles, Cleutin merely mentions her investiture, as part of an administrative change to the "great contentment" of her supporters.

 Cleutin continued as a close advisor of the Dowager Queen Regent.
 In August 1554, he attended a performance of David Lyndsay's A Satire of the Three Estates with Mary of Guise in Edinburgh.
 The master of work William MacDowall built a special seat for them at the Greenside playfield, recorded as the "Quenis grace' hous".

 On 11 January 1554/5 Cleutin wrote a long letter to the Duke of Guise detailing the problems he perceived in Scotland that reduced revenue.
 The people needed to be ruled with a rod in the hand, desiring neither peace or justice.
 In frontier regions the heads of many families were no more than bandits, preying on Scots and English alike, of no value in peace or war.
 The many good islands were in poor estate, and French troops lightly armed in Scottish jacks would help the revenue of the Queen and Dowager.
 None of the Scottish fortresses would hold out for an hour against invasion, and he lacked men, a military engineer, wood, and lime for repairs.
 In August 1555, in a letter to Antoine de Noailles, the French ambassador in London, he described the state of the border with England on the west, and a visit by Mary of Guise to the area.
 The Graham Family were at the centre of troubles in the Debatable Lands.
 Richard Graham and his son William Graham, two English members of the family occupied lands at Canonbie, and had expelled John Graham, the Scottish owner or tenant.
 Cleutin commanded a unit of cavalry during the Regent's progresses.

 Noailles sent Cleutin extracts from English acts of parliament relevant to border fortifications, and advocated the refortification of Dunbar Castle.
 Some of Noailles's letters to Cleutin were carried or forwarded by the exiled Scottish physician Michael Durham.

 In May 1556, an initiative which Buchanan attributed to Cleutin and Yves de Rubay, keeper of the seals, was defeated by the Parliament of Scotland.
 Mary of Guise had hoped to raise new taxation for a standing army and fortifications on the border, and their proposal to compile an inventory of all property and incomes was opposed.
 Mary of Guise and Cleutin corresponded with French diplomats, including Noailles, using letters written in cipher code.
 An English diplomat, John Somers, obtained or recreated cipher keys to read intercepted letters.